 \subsection{The solid torus}

 We compute the super $\hat{Z}$ for the solid torus $S_{p/r}$ for $r\neq 0$ and $gcd(p,r)=1$.
-Its plumbing graph is by a linear plumbing shown in Figure 3.
-The simplest case is a graph having single distinguished vertex with $r=1$.
+Its plumbing graph is given by a linear plumbing shown in Figure 3.
+The simplest case is a graph having a single distinguished vertex with $r=1$.
 It represents a $p$-framed unknot $U_p\, (p\neq 0)$.
 From (14), we get

-The rational function in (18) can be expanded in two ways depending on a choice of good chambers (9).
-By setting $b$ and $c$ to zero in (18), we can take $p=0$ limit.
-Then we obtain 0-framed unknot result.
+The rational function in (18) can be expanded in two ways depending on the choice of good chambers (9).
+By setting $b$ and $c$ to zero in (18), we can take the $p=0$ limit.
+Then we obtain the 0-framed unknot result.

-We next move onto a generic (knotted) solid torus having the number of vertices of its graph is at least two $(v \geq 2)$.
+We next move on to a generic (knotted) solid torus having at least two vertices in its graph $(v \geq 2)$.
 According to Figure 3, there is one degree one vertex $v_s$ that contributes to $\hat{Z}$ of the solid torus.
-In $\alpha_+$ chamber, we have
+In the $\alpha_+$ chamber, we have

 from (14).
-Recalling Remark 2.1, the integrations of $y_s$ and $z_s$ variables imply that
+Recalling Remark 2.1, integration over the variables $y_s$ and $z_s$ implies that

 Then $\vec{l_1}$ and $\vec{l_2}$ have the following components.